pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Before you can do any of these things, you have to set up the plugin as described in [General usage](hubspot.md#general-usage).

-### Adding customers and attendees to your HubSpot contacts database
+### Adding customers to your HubSpot contacts database

 This section explains how to add customers in pretix to your contacts database in HubSpot.
 Open the pretix backend and navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.